DHTMLX/docs-spreadsheet/docs/api/eventsbus_on_method.md

 :::info
 See the full list of the Spreadsheet events [here](api/api_overview.md#spreadsheet-events).

-You can attach several handlers to the same event and all of them will be executed.
-If some of handlers return *false*, the related operations will be blocked.
+You can attach several handlers to the same event and all of them are executed.
+If some handlers return `false`, the related operations are blocked.
 Event handlers are processed in the same order that they are attached.
 :::

 **Related articles:** [Event Handling](handling_events.md)